moorepants/dissertation/_sources/davisbicycle.txt

 previous excellent estimates of :math:`I_{HF}`, I would have not expected our :math:`I_G` number to be a poor estimate, but this leaves either our precomputed value of :math:`I_G` or the measure torque :math:`T_m` as the most likely candidates to being incorrect.
-If :math:`I_G` is a free parameter in the identification the data fits well, but :math:`I_G` is different than what was found with other techniques, :math:`I_G = 0.0955 \pm 0.0005`.
-The fits for the 7 trials rose to over 87% and the viscous friction was :math:`c_U = 0.38 \pm 0.06` and the Coulomb :math:`t_U = 0.08 \pm 0.06`.
+If :math:`I_G` is a free parameter the identification produces outputs that fir the data well, but :math:`I_G` is different than what was found with other techniques, :math:`I_G = 0.0955 \pm 0.0005`.
+The fits for the 7 trials rose to over 87% of the variability explained by the model and the viscous friction was :math:`c_U = 0.38 \pm 0.06` and the Coulomb :math:`t_U = 0.08 \pm 0.06`.
 The same can be done to compute the lower bearing friction, but my fits were very poor.
 The results of finding the upper bearing and lower bearing friction are inconclusive.
 So the assumption that the upper friction is half of the total friction is used to compute the actual steer torque.

-.. todo:: This all makes me feel like the measured torque during the experiments is incorrect or that my individual measurement of the handlebar moment of inertia is wrong (but that would mean that the sum of the handlebar, fork and wheel inertia has to be right!)...uh

-.. todo:: note that the bearing are under load when a rider is seated on the bicycle and that we didn't measure the friction under that loading.
+It is also worth noting that the bearing are under load when a rider is seated on the bicycle and that we didn't measure the friction under that loading of the bicycle and rider's weight.

 Rider Applied Torque
 ~~~~~~~~~~~~~~~~~~~~

 With decent estimates of the torque due to upper bearing friction the actual
 rider applied steering torque, :math:`T_\delta`, can be computed using
-Equation :ref:`eqSteerTorque`.
+Equation :ref:`eqSteerTorque`. :ref:`Figure 27 <figSteerTorqueComponents>`
+gives a breakdown of the torque components found in Equation
+:ref:`eqSteerTorque` in a typical run.
+The frictional torques are broken into the viscous and
+Coulomb parts and the dynamic torques are broken into the terms due to the
+change in angular momentum and the terms due to the acceleration terms.
+Notice
+that up to 2 Nm of additional torque is required for the rider to overcome the
+friction and inertia of the front assembly and that the majority of that torque
+is due to the inertial effects.
+This extra torque may be negligible in
+motorcycle dynamics, but must be accounted for when studying the much lighter
+bicycle.

 .. figSteerTorqueComponents::

 .. figure:: figures/davisbicycle/steer-torque-components.*
-   :width: 5in
+   :width: 5.5in

-   figSteerTorqueComponents
+   :align: center
+   :target: _images/steer-torque-components.png

    This is a plot of the steer torque components for run #700.
 The top plot
    shows the additive viscous and Coulomb friction.
 The total bearing friction